wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 = Which browser to choose for best performance? =

 Smart Manager works best in Firefox, Chrome.
+Currently it is not compatible with IE.

 = What do I get in this free version? =